-Jessie Lund is a 1st year PhD student in Clinical Psychology at Lakehead University.
-Her research interests include childhood adversity, sexual violence, and substance use.
-Her dissertation research is supervised by Dr. Mushquash and examines past adverse childhood experiences in First Nations adults with substance use problems.
+Jessie Lund is a 2nd year PhD student in Clinical Psychology at Lakehead University.
+Her research focuses on the psychological and social sequelae of traumatic events.
+Her dissertation research is supervised by Dr. Mushquash and examines the interrelationships among executive functioning, substance use, and adverse childhood experiences in First Nations adults.
 Jessie’s work is supported by a Joseph-Armand Bombardier SSHRC Doctoral Scholarship.
-She recently published a manuscript in Personality and Individual Differences.
-Outside of academia, Jessie enjoys hot yoga classes and basketball.
+She recently published a manuscript in the Journal of Perinatal Education.
+Jessie recently received the Clinical Section Educational Activity Grant from the Canadian Psychological Association.
+She is also the recipient of the 2019 Section on Traumatic Stress Student Poster Award, and the 2019 Section on Women and Psychology Student Paper Award from the Canadian Psychological Association.
+Outside of academia, Jessie enjoys reading, hot yoga classes, and basketball.

 5. Lund, J. I., Kleinplatz, P. J., Charest, M., & Huber, J. D. (Accepted).
 The relationship between the sexual self and the experience of pregnancy.
 The Journal of Perinatal Education.